 4. Don’t exaggerate home office or charity deductions

 For any charity donations made, make sure to keep the receipts.
-For anything over $250, it’s required.
-The IRS has increased the limit this year for claiming charitable deductions from 60% to 100% of an individual’s adjusted gross income.
+For anything over $300, it’s required.
+The charitable contributions limit for 2022 is 60% of your Adjusted Gross Income.

-5. Don’t hide crypto from your tax filing
+5. Don’t hide crypto earnings from your tax filing

 This year, cryptocurrency is front and center on the tax return.
 You can’t avoid it.
 Taxable transactions must be reported with capital gains or losses to the IRS.